provenance-io/provwasm/contracts/marker/README.md

   - Grant access (all permissions) to a marker
   - Finalize a marker
   - Activate a marker
-  - Withdraw coins from a marker
+  - Withdraw coins from the marker to the contract instance
+  - Transfer coins from the contract instance to an account
+  - Mint marker coins
+  - Burn marker coins
+  - Cancel a marker
+  - Destroy a marker
 - Queries
   - Get marker by address
   - Get marker by denom